Youth

 • Housing Instability

 Housing instability is a balancing indicator for our outcomes related to creating successful transitions to adulthood.
 Youth and young adults who exit the foster care system without being placed into a permanent family through reunification, adoption, or guardianship are often referred to as "aging out" of foster care.
 These youth are at higher risk of becoming homeless or unstably housed than those who have a family to support them at this critical life transition.
-Across the past five years, within 12 months of leaving care, about 20% of former foster youth experienced an episode of housing instability or homelessness.
+Across the past five years, within 12 months of leaving care, 16% of former foster youth experienced an episode of housing instability or homelessness.

 Analysis has also been done about the housing instability of youth and young adults (ages 12 to 25) who are released from a Juvenile Rehabilitation institution.
-From 2018-2022, the rates of homelessness for youth and young adults leaving Juvenile Rehabilitation institutions has mirrored those of former foster youth.
-Across the past five years, 18 percent experienced an episode of housing instability or homelessness within 12 months of discharge.
+Until 2021, the rate of homelessness for youth and young adults leaving Juvenile Rehabilitation institutions has largely mirrored those of former foster youth.
+In the most recent years however, new programs and resources have reduced homelessness among former foster youth, while rates of homelessness among youth and young adults leaving JR have changed very little.
+Across the past five years, 21% experienced an episode of housing instability or homelessness within 12 months of discharge.

-Homelessness Among Former Foster Youth within 12 Months of Leaving Foster Care, 2016-2022
+Homelessness Among Former Foster Youth (Ages 18-24) within 12 Months of Leaving Foster Care, 2018-2022

-Homelessness Among Youth and Young Adults within 12 Months of Leaving Juvenile Rehabilitation, 2016-2022
+Homelessness Among Youth and Young Adults (Ages 12-24) within 12 Months of Leaving Juvenile Rehabilitation, 2017-2023

 graph